Skip to content

 When the public had questions about Ridglan, our Sheriff posted a video and disabled the comments.
 When his office planned a welfare check of the facility, it was announced in advance, a “scheduled” walkthrough that gave the facility time to prepare.
 When county supervisors sought information after April 18th, the department went quiet behind its lawyers, and the County Board’s oversight has been largely frozen ever since.

 That is a pattern, and the pattern is the problem.
-A public official who shuts off public comment, telegraphs his inspections, and stonewalls the elected board that oversees his budget is telling you exactly how he views accountability: as a threat to be managed.
+A public official who shuts off public comment, telegraphs his inspections, stonewalls the elected board that oversees his budget, and leaves unsubstantiated claims of violence standing is telling you exactly how he views accountability: as a threat to be managed.

 I see it differently.
 Accountability is the job description.